 This Summary Plan Description ("SPD") contains information regarding when you may become eligible to participate in the Plan, your Plan benefits, your distribution options, and many other features of the Plan.
-However, the Plan was frozen on July 1, 2020.
-This means all contributions to the Plan ceased and no employees will enter the Plan after this date.
-All amounts in your account, plus adjustments for earnings and losses after the freeze date, will be held for you until you are entitled to benefits under the Plan.
 You should take the time to read this SPD to get a better understanding of your rights and obligations under the Plan.